ashaffer/bit-vector/Readme.md

 ## Usage

-This package exports three functions:
+This package exports four functions:

   * `createBv(sizeInBits)` - Creates a bit vector with the number of bits you want.
 Returns an array or typed array (depending on your environment) of length: `Math.ceil(sizeInBits / 32)`.
   * `setBit(bv, idx)` - Set the bit at `idx` position in the vector